 A great pork chop or chicken breast is tasty by itself, but if you’re looking for a good side or a topping for it, try this Maple Bacon Polenta.

 A polenta is simply cornmeal boiled into a porridge-like substance, so it is very easy to make.
 It can be eaten as is, like Chef Blake demonstrates in this recipe.
-The polenta recipe is both sweet and salty.
+This polenta recipe is both sweet and salty.
 Give it a try!

 How to Make Creamy Maple Bacon Polenta